oktadev/okta-blog/_source/_posts/2021-07-14-flask-scim-server.md

 7. Everything should be setup now to run the server locally.
 Finally, run `python app.py` to do so.
 You should now have your SCIM server running on http://localhost:5000.

-### Setting up ngrok to route requests from Okta to localhost
+### Set Up Ngrok to Route Requests From Okta to Localhost

 Once you have ngrok installed, run ```./ngrok http 5000``` to create a tunnel from ngrok to your http://localhost:5000.
 Copy the ```https``` Forwarding URL created by ngrok as you will need it later.